 Unlike previous games in the series, interacting with places in both locations has a significant gameplay element.
 Eating at any of the restaurants still provide a quick health boost, but also yield experience points based on each category, but you are a limited to how much you can eat at once.
 Beverages can be purchased from the seemingly endless amount of vending machines, each one providing a temporary stat boost for ensuing encounter.
 Even playing classic games at the arcade produce generous amounts of experience.
 For these reasons, you’ll want to spend time living the life of Kiryu instead of merely running from waypoint to waypoint.

 Yakuza 6: The Song of Life brings a fitting and satisfying conclusion to Kiryu’s story and character.
 Even though I have only played three Yakuza games, I will miss his attitude and demeanor always fighting for what is right and honest.
 The Song of Life struck a perfect balance between goofy and serious missions, but I would have liked to see some of the other series-favorite cast have a more prominent role.
-The smaller scope of the narrative gives off an intimate sensation, but with that being said, I am quite interested in where Sega will take the decade-old franchise in the future, especially with its growing popularity in the West.Note: The Yakuza 6: The Song of Life review is based on a digital PlayStation 4 copy of the game, provided by the publisher.
+The smaller scope of the narrative gives off an intimate sensation, but with that being said, I am quite interested in where Sega will take the decade-old franchise in the future, especially with its growing popularity in the West.Note: Yakuza 6: The Song of Life was reviewed on PlayStation 4.
+A digital copy of the game was provided by the publisher/developer.